kayesmahmud000/lingo-bingo/README.md

     "example": "Merhaba!
 Nasılsın?"
   },
   ...
-]
+] -->
 ## Authentication System

 ### User Login

 - **Login Form**: The login page includes a form with fields for Email and Password.✅
 - **Forgot Password**: There is a link to the "Forgot Password" page for users who need to reset their password.
-- **Social Login**: Users can also log in using their Google account through Firebase authentication.
+- **Social Login**: Users can also log in using their Google account through Firebase authentication.✅
-- **Navigation**: Upon successful login, users are redirected to their desired route or the Home page.✅ If the login fails, an error message is displayed using a toast or an inline error message.
+- **Navigation**: Upon successful login, users are redirected to their desired route or the Home page.✅ If the login fails, an error message is displayed using a toast or an inline error message.✅

 ### User Registration

 - **Registration Form**: The registration page includes a form with fields for Name, Email, Photo URL, and Password.✅
-- **Password Validation**: Passwords must contain at least one uppercase letter, one lowercase letter, and be at least 6 characters long.
+- **Password Validation**: Passwords must contain at least one uppercase letter, one lowercase letter, and be at least 6 characters long.✅
-- **Social Registration**: Users can register using their Google account through Firebase authentication.
+- **Social Registration**: Users can register using their Google account through Firebase authentication.✅
-- **Navigation**: Upon successful registration, users are redirected to the Home page.✅ If registration fails, an error message is displayed.
+- **Navigation**: Upon successful registration, users are redirected to the Home page.✅ If registration fails, an error message is displayed.✅

 ### Forgot Password